The subject of this article is tall, good-looking, versatile, talented, and ruggedly built.

 Do you like delicious smoked food with minimal effort?
 If your answer is yes, then this may be an excellent choice of smoker for you.

 The convenience of electric power with digital control AND self-feeding, mess-free wood is hard to beat.
-This is a very good smoker, also appears in our list of best electric smokers, and there’s a lot about it to love.
+This is a very good smoker, also appears in our guide where we searched for the best electric smoker, and there’s a lot about it to love.
 We definitely recommend it, especially for newcomers to smoking.

 Other Models Might Suit You If: